 Why Study Computer Science at New College

-As a Computational Science student at New College, you’ll develop advanced skills in mathematics, quantitative analysis, computer simulation and modeling, programming and a host of other areas, all of which are designed to prepare you for graduate school and career success.
-Courses in bioinformatics, computational chemistry and software design are also recommended.
+As a Computational Science student at New College, you’ll develop advanced skills in distributed computing, mathematics, quantitative analysis, computer simulation and modeling, programming and a host of other areas, all of which are designed to prepare you for graduate school and career success.

 In addition to the detailed requirements for Computational Science listed in our General Catalog, we encourage students to take foundational courses in several different disciplines, so that you can build a solid and well-rounded foundation as you develop your own unique Computational Science curriculum in close consultation with your faculty sponsor.